| El Consejo

 soberanos que trabajan juntos para mejorar la calidad

+de vida.
 El Consejo de Europa no es un club

 de democracias perfectas.
 Es un lugar de trabajo,